Josiah S. Carberry: History

-The joke originated when John William Spaeth, Jr. posted a false notice for a Carberry lecture on a bulletin board at Brown in 1929.
-The lecture's title was "Archaic Greek Architectural Revetments in Connection with Ionian Philology", and when asked, Spaeth provided fictional details about the professor's family and academic interests.
+The joke originated when Classics professor John William Spaeth Jr. (1895–1973), posted a false notice for a Carberry lecture on a bulletin board at Brown on January 24, 1929.
+The lecture's title was "Archaic Greek Architectural Revetments in Connection with Ionian Philology"; when asked to elaborate, Spaeth provided fictional details about the professor's family and academic interests.

+According to legend, Carberry pursued his bachelor's degree at the University of Chicago followed by his PhD at Harvard University.
+On completing his education, he joined Brown University as a professor of Psychoceramics.
 Since then, Carberry has traditionally been scheduled to lecture every Friday the 13th and February 29 at Brown, and a general mythology has grown around him and his family.
 Jars, many of them cracked pots, are placed in many of the administrative buildings as well as the libraries and students can donate change to Professor Carberry on these days.
 Students have inserted references to him in otherwise serious journals, as any such reference which fails to point out his non-existence undermines the reputation of those works.
 Legal philosopher Joel Feinberg, whose teaching career began with a two-year stint at Brown, carried on a long and apparently furious feud with Carberry in the acknowledgement sections of his many books.
-Carberry was also known at Wesleyan University in Middletown, Connecticut from about 1930, when Spaeth moved from Brown University to join the Wesleyan faculty.
+Carberry was also known at Wesleyan University in Middletown, Connecticut, from about 1930, when Spaeth moved from Brown University to join the Wesleyan faculty.

 Traditions

 Each Friday the 13th and leap day is "Josiah Carberry Day" at Brown.
 The year of Brown's founding, 1764, was a leap year starting on Sunday.
-Only these years and common years beginning on Thursday have three occurrences of Friday the 13th, in February, March and November.
-2015 is the most recent example of such a year.
+Only these years and common years beginning on Thursday have three occurrences of Friday the 13th.